-What are copyright and related rights ?
+What are copyright and related rights?

-These are rights granted to authors (copyright or authors' rights) and to performers, producers and broadcasters (related rights).
+These are rights granted to authors (copyright or authors' rights) and performers, producers and broadcasters (related rights).
 They include:

-- Economic rights which enable rightholders to control the use of their works and other protected material and be remunerated for their use.
+- Economic rights that enable rightholders to control the use of their works and other protected material and be remunerated for their use.
 They normally take the form of exclusive rights, notably to authorise or prohibit the making and distribution of copies as well as communication to the public.
 Economic rights and their terms of protection are harmonised at EU level.

 - Moral rights include the right to claim authorship of the work and the right to object to any derogatory action in relation to the work.
 They are not harmonised at EU level.

 Licensing is the main mechanism for the exercise of copyright and related rights.
 Depending on the relevant right, the type of use and the sector, licences are most often granted directly by the right holder or collective management organisations.
 The EU has recently adopted legislation to improve the functioning of collective management organisations including through facilitating the provision of multi-territorial licences.